 In the real world people sometimes have a very accurate idea of how the other players value the goods and they may care very much about it.
 The case where they have complete knowledge of each other's valuations can be modeled by game theory.
 Partial knowledge is very hard to model.
 A major part of the practical side of fair division is the devising and study of procedures that work well despite such partial knowledge or small mistakes.

-An additional requirement is that the fair division procedure be a truthful mechanism, i.e., it should be a dominant strategy for the participants to report their true valuations.
-This requirement is usually very hard to satisfy in combination with fairness and Pareto-efficiency.
+An additional requirement is that the fair division procedure be strategyproof, i.e. it should be a dominant strategy for the participants to report their true valuations.
+This requirement is usually very hard to satisfy, especially in combination with fairness and Pareto-efficiency.
+As a result, it is often weakened to incentive compatibility, which only requires players to report their true valuations if they behave according to a specified solution concept.

 A fair division procedure lists actions to be performed by the players in terms of the visible data and their valuations.
 A valid procedure is one that guarantees a fair division for every player who acts rationally according to their valuation.
 Where an action depends on a player's valuation the procedure is describing the strategy a rational player will follow.
 A player may act as if a piece had a different value but must be consistent.
 For instance if a procedure says the first player cuts the cake in two equal parts then the second player chooses a piece, then the first player cannot claim that the second player got more.